department-of-veterans-affairs/va.gov-vfs-teams/content/03-define-and-design/05-review-technical-capabilities.md

 title: Review The Technical Capabilities
 label: Review Technical Capabilities
 ---

-At this point it is great to do a technical assessment of the decisions that are happening in design.
-There may be technical constraints to consider or data flows that impact design.
-Here are some questions to discuss with your engineering team that can help bring clarity to your team's design and development approach.
+How well does the design line up with the technical limitations uncovered in discovery?
+Are there parts of the design that need to be reconsidered due to technical issues?
+Is there additional back end development that needs to happen before the project can proceed?

-- How does the information architecture and conditional logic effect the way the engineers develop their schemas?
+- Does the order the screens mean any changes to schema or imply difficult data handling?
 - Does any information need to be uploaded by the user?
 How will that uploaded information be stored/sent?
-- Does your user experience have any unique scenarios that aren't currently present in the Vets.gov Design Patterns?
+- Does the design have any unique scenarios that aren’t currently present in the Vets.gov Design Patterns?
-- Does the user submit data?
-How will the submitted data be structured?
-Does a PDF need to be generated?
+- Can you submit structured data directly?
+Or do you need to create a PDF for submission?
+Both?
 - Are any backend services that are relied upon frequently unavailable?
 How does that affect error messaging to the user?

-These questions and the decisions that stem from them are integral to both defining an ideal user experience and determining the appropriate development strategies.
-Try to communicate decisions between design and engineering frequently, while continuing to document decisions in your Product Outline.
+Design and engineering can have a lot of impact on each other.
+The team should be talking about these questions frequently as the design evolves.
+Document changes in the product outline or a Significant Decisions doc.

 <!-- Next Button -->
 <a href='./prototyping-and-testing'><div class="next-button"><h5 class="next-text">Next: Prototyping Your Designs for Effective Feedback</h5></div></a>